 This is something that many persecuted Christians understand.
 Take the church in Syria.
 You’d think during a time of war, violence and terrorism, that the church could simply say ‘things are getting out of hand, let’s wait ‘til the situation improves before we start a new project in the community’.

 But that isn’t the attitude at all.
 In fact, active waiting, or advent faith, doesn’t sit still.
 It doesn’t hang around while people are in pain and need help.

-So, Pastor B’s church in Tartus are now continuing to support 12,000 families that have been affected by the war every month.
+So, Pastor B’s church in Tartus are continuing to support thousands of families that have been affected by the ongoing conflict every month.
 It’s messy.
-People are hurting, scared and in danger.
+People are hurting, scared and in need of help.
 But the advent faith of the church is one of sacrifice and service.
 It’s a faith that is doing everything it can to pull God’s promises of peace, justice and reconciliation into the present.

 It’s not perfect, it’s still a war-zone.
 We live in the now, but not yet, the in-between time.
 But, just as we know December 25th will eventually come around, just as we know that after the night comes day, we also know the promise will be fulfilled.

 As we start looking forward to Christmas, could you send hope to young Christians facing persecution?

 1. Write a message of hope to a few different young people and let them know that you’re praying for them.

 2. Lose something from your Christmas list, and ask for a donation to Open Doors instead…

 imprisoned, falsely accused, and hated simply for following Jesus.